The-Marcy-Lab-School-Assignments/swe-casestudy-1-cli-task-manager-JojolionPeak/INVESTIGATION.md

 2. In the `viewTasks()` function, tasks are displayed with checkboxes: `[x]` for completed tasks and `[ ]` for incomplete tasks.
 Do you think this visual representation is easy to understand?
 What alternative ways of displaying this information can you think of?
 3. Look at the `console.clear()` call at the end of the `while` loop in `showMenu()`.
 It occurs after a final `prompt()` for the user to press Enter.
 How would the user experience change if we didn't clear the console?
 How would it change if we removed the `prompt()` that comes right before it?
 4. When a user completes a task, the program shows a message like `Task "walk the dog" marked as completed!`.
 Why is it important that the user sees these messages?
 How would the user experience change without these messages?
+5. How would you change or improve this application?

 **My Notes:**